Irish

 - Technology Adoption

-- Ireland is a leader in technology adoption, with significant investments in IT infrastructure and a thriving tech industry attracting multinational companies.
+- Ireland is a leader in technology adoption, with a thriving tech industry and widespread internet access.

 - Hybrid Cultural Forms